jayposs/bobb/readme.md

 )

 ```
-To try out bobb:
-1. cd to bobb/server dir
-2. edit bobb_settings.json to use desired db file location and port
-3. go run bobb_server.go  (should display "waiting for requests ...")
-4. open new terminal window or put server to background (see linux_notes.txt)
-5. cd bobb/demo dir
-6. go run demo.go  (last display line should indicate demo finished successfully)

-Sorry Windows users, directions are geared for linux/osx.
-You could spinup a cheap cloud linux instance.

 NOTE
 If server not using same port as in client.BaseURL, client program must change client.BaseURL to use same port as server.